new4hands/site/wp-content/plugins/insta-gallery/readme.txt

 Display pictures from Instagram account as Gallery or as Carousel Slider.
 There is no need to configure APIs or login anywhere, just paste your Instagram Username or Tagname and configure your settings. it's a game of few seconds and your pictures will be on the website.

-**Demo:** you can see live demo [Here](https://www.karansingh.ml/public/demo/insta-gallery/) or check 'screenshots' section for demo.
+**Demo:** you can see demo [Here](https://www.karansingh.ml/public/demo/insta-gallery/) or check 'screenshots' section.

-**How to use:**  add new gallery in plugin setting panel, and copy/paste the generated shortcode in the pages/posts/widgets content OR use the "echo do_shortcode( '[MyShortcode]' );" php code to add them in PHP file.
+**How to use:** add new gallery in plugin setting panel and copy/paste the generated shortcode in the pages/posts content OR you can use the 'Instagram Gallery' Widget within widget section.

 == Installation ==